venom1270/AdventOfCode-2022/README.md

 Relatively simple, but used too much time here.
 Used A*, but got confused with memoization so I was stuck for an hour figuring out the meaning of exponential function 😅.
 A* probably wasn't neccessary, since pruning of "bad" states is sufficient enough to search the whole space.

 The one thing in part 2 I was sceptical about is if I can just rerun A* three times - turns out I can!
 But what guarantees, that the best solution in the first part is the best solution for part 2 (two subsequent runs of A*)?
 Not sure about that... 🤔

+## Day 25

+That one was simple - as it should be on Christmas day 😄.
+But for part 2 (if there even is a part 2?)
+I need to get the three missing stars:

+* Day 20 - part 1
+* Day 20 - part 2
+* Day 17 - part 2

+I hope I do it till New year 😎.